-Level 2 Water Shortage Plan in Effect:
+Level 2 Water Shortage Plan

 To view the City's Water Waste Ordinance, click here.